troy896/magisk-files/note.md

-## Magisk f07d418b-delta by HuskyDG
+## Magisk 2b9c2199-delta by HuskyDG

 ### What is new?

-- Update MagiskHide Props to hide unexpected value of `ro.*.build.tags` and `ro.*.build.type`
-- Add Core-only mode toggle and Core-only mode can persist after reboot
+- Allowing developers to replace files in the system at the earliest init stage.
+- Remove "Riru Core" button.
+- Fix Magisk fails to inject if `/sbin` exist but is not included in `PATH` environment variable.

 ### Diff from official